-Johnson, a Republican, was the representative for Pennsylvania's 23rd congressional district from 1963 to 1976.
+Johnson was the representative for Pennsylvania’s 23rd congressional district and was a Republican.
+He served from 1963 to 1976.

 Johnson was the primary sponsor of 1 bill that was enacted: